vinod1209op/Reddit_Bot/docs/ethics_limitations.md

 ## Model/Content Risks
 - LLM output (when enabled) is constrained by a strict safety prompt; stub reply used as fallback.
-- Human-in-the-loop mitigates inappropriate outputs; posting guard defaults to off.
+- Explicit guard against dosing guidance/protocols and illegal encouragement; human-in-the-loop mitigates inappropriate outputs; posting guard defaults to off.
 - Keyword matching is simple; may surface irrelevant posts—requires mindful approval.

 ## Operational Limits